 eTrac Inc. has performed laser scanning surveys in Rich Passage semi-annually in May and October since 2011.
 These surveys provide three-dimensional measurements of beach elevation over 500-foot-long sections.
-On May 27 and October 19, 2020, eTrac performed laser scanning topographic surveys of four shorelines with a Riegl VZ400 scanner mounted on board the MV Especial vessel.
+On May 27 and October 10, 2021, eTrac performed laser scanning topographic surveys of four shorelines with a Riegl VZ400 scanner mounted on board the MV Especial vessel.
 Laser scanning survey sites are located on Point Glover, Point White, Pleasant Beach, and East Bremerton shorelines.
-Appendix

-B contains the report of this work, which includes details of the methods used, locations surveyed, and the quality control and post-processing performed.
+Appendix B contains the report of this work, which includes details of the methods used, locations surveyed, and the quality control and post-processing performed.
+Sea conditions and a motion sensor failure resulted in "striping" of the elevation dataset collect in May 2021.
+Post-processing techniques were used to smooth the striping at all the sites except Point White.
+However, the remaining striping does not appear to change the overall ability to interpret the results at Point White.